MandyHole/love-a-lab/README.md

 <p>As I reviewed the deployed site on my mobile, I realised that it wasn't recognising the Google Chewy font family and instead used a cursive.
 I realised that the link to the Google fonts was at the bottom of the CSS file instead of the top so I moved it to the top, which fixed the issue.
 To be on the safe side, I also changed the alternative font family to serif instead of cursive in case a font rendering issues happened to occur.</p>

-### Incorrectly sized image:
+### Incorrectly sized image and missing description:

 <p>As I reviewed the site using Lighthouse, I realised one image was sized to 4000px (I meant to do 400px) which slowed down the website as it was 1.7MB.
-I resized the image to 600px.</p>
+I resized the image to 300px.
+I also realised that it wasn't picking up the meta description for the Tips page due to a typo so I fixed that.</p>

 ### Colour contrast: